-Giving priority to developing the public transport system-, with a particular focus on those parts of the network that are able to provide the rapid and frequent services that are necessary to enable significant patronage growth, will also help to realise one of the Auckland Plan's transformational shifts - to move to outstanding public transport within one network.
+Giving priority to developing the public transport system, with a particular focus on those parts of the network that are able to provide the rapid and frequent services that are necessary to enable significant patronage growth, will also help to realise one of the Auckland Plan's transformational shifts - to move to outstanding public transport within one network.

 To achieve this transformation Auckland Transport is working on a number of major initiatives that will expand and enhance the rapid and frequent public transport network over the period of this SOI.
 These include completing the roll-out of electric trains, implementing integrated fares and the staged introduction of a new, connected bus network with improved frequencies.
-In combination, these initiatives are expected to result in continued strong patronage growth over the period of this SOI, with a target of 93 million total boardings by 2017/18, and rail boardings exceeding the 20 million target before 2020.